EricAgyemang/IT432StreamHeartRateData/README.md

 # Getting Set Up
   - Environment Setup
     * Sign-in to [Google Cloud Platform console](http://console.cloud.google.com/)
-    * You can use the default project ("My First Project") or create a new project by using [Manage resources page](https://console.cloud.google.com/cloud-resource-manager) eg: iot-heartrate.
-The Project ID must be unique name accross all Google Cloud projects
+    * You can use the default project ("My First Project") or create a new project by using [Manage resources page](https://console.cloud.google.com/cloud-resource-manager).
+This project uses **iot-heartrate** as the project ID.
+    * The Project ID must be unique name accross all Google Cloud projects.
+    * Go to [GitBash](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) or [OpenSSL](http://lunar.lyris.com/help/lm_help//11.3/Content/generating_public_and_private_keys.html) or [Google Cloud shell](https://www.cyberithub.com/5-best-steps-to-register-ssh-keys-in-google-cloudgcp/), follow the instructions given to create the pair of keys(private key and public key).

   - Enable APIs
     * This project uses the **IoT Core, Pub/Sub, Dataflow, and Compute Engine**, so enable the Cloud IoT API by opening the [Google Cloud IoT Core console](http://console.cloud.google.com/iot/).